Clear mini flask with plain black label.

 Edit – 5/12/21

-In the store the pear came through, but with more plastic fruit than juicy crispness.
+Fresh from the bottle he pear comes through, but with more plastic fruit than juicy crispness.
 The iris and patchouli make a nice powder somewhere between baby talc and sawdust, but I’m still not convinced.

 I want to hang out in a Gorillaz video.